PandaRider/Taobao-PCB-guide/README.md

 #### 2. Bank statement screenshot
   You need to download your e-statement from your online bank account.
 For DBS, the screenshot below shows the relevant transactions.
 The particular transaction has the **same amount spent in Yuan**   ![screenshot-](https://github.com/PandaRider/Taobao-PCB-guide/raw/master/screenshots/dbs-4.png "DBS screenshot").

-  For You should not use the dates as a reference to any particular transaction as the timestamps from alipay and your bank is often not synchronized
+  You should not use the dates as a reference to any particular transaction as the timestamps from alipay and your bank is often not synchronized

+### Receiving

 ## Improvements
 If you’ve spotted any mistake in this guide or would like to improve with your own section, do contact me (or do a PR)